rebolek/prot-redis/readme.md

 This way you can send raw commands to Redis server.
 The block is not reduced.
 (Words and path evaluation may be added later.)

-You can also use `send-redis-cmd` function
+You can also use `send-redis-cmd` function:

 	port: open redis://192.168.1.1
 	send-redis-cmd port [ SET foo "bar" ]